acejump/AceJump/README.md

  	<a href="https://twitter.com/search?q=AceJump&f=live" title="Twitter"><img src="https://img.shields.io/twitter/url/http/shields.io.svg?style=social"></a>
 </p>

-> **Note**: There is currently an outstanding issue with [settings deserialization](https://github.com/acejump/AceJump/issues/445).
-If the AceJump settings were changed in the past, they can become corrupted and may need to be manually deleted.
-The location varies depending on the operating system and platform version used.
-For IntelliJ IDEA, the plugin settings file is located in either `options` or `plugins` in the following directories:
-> * Mac: `~/Library/Application Support/JetBrains/IntelliJIdea<VERSION>`
-> * Windows: `%APPDATA%\JetBrains\IntelliJIdea<VERSION>`
-> * Linux: `~/.local/share/JetBrains/IntelliJIdea<VERSION>`
->
->  If not found, you can locate this file via the command, `find . | grep AceJump.xml` under the `JetBrains` directory.
-We apologize for any inconvenience this may have caused.

 [AceJump](https://plugins.jetbrains.com/plugin/7086) is a plugin for the [IntelliJ Platform](https://github.com/JetBrains/intellij-community/) that lets you jump to any symbol in the editor with just a few keystrokes.
 Press the keyboard shortcut for `AceAction` (<kbd>Ctrl</kbd>+<kbd>;</kbd> by default) to activate AceJump.
 Type any string in the editor, followed by one of the illustrated tags, to jump its position:

 ![](https://cloud.githubusercontent.com/assets/175716/20177444/124fb534-a74d-11e6-8912-1d220ae27091.png)